 Where: Shop 1, 3290 Surfers Paradise Boulevard, Surfers Paradise

 A bit of a newbie on the local ceramics scene, POT Studios was created by Cindy Hamrey, who simply wanted a space to create.
-Offering everything from a four week hand building course to Sunday Pottery workshops, you’re absolutely going to love learning from someone as knowledgeable as Cindy (and you’ll make something super pretty too.
+Offering everything from a four week hand building course to Sunday Pottery workshops, you’re absolutely going to love learning from someone as knowledgeable as Cindy (and you’ll make something super pretty too).
 Suitable for beginners (yay).
 Prices vary.

-Where: 30 Kaleena St, Tugun
+Where: 30 Kaleena Street, Tugun

 Andrew Thurtell is the man behind one of the Coast’s most successful photography businesses and lucky for us, he’s willing to teach anyone who’s interested the tricks of the trade.
 From beginners classes to travel photography and landscape to portraiture, there’s nothing you can’t learn about taking the perfect snap.
 Classes are usually around $195 per person and all you need to do is have a basic understanding of how a camera works.

-Where: 45 Nerang St, Southport
+Where: 45 Nerang Street, Southport